Banach–Tarski paradox

-An alternative form of the theorem states that given any two "reasonable" solid objects (such as a small ball and a huge ball), the cut pieces of either one can be reassembled into the other.
+An alternative form of the theorem states that given any two "reasonable" solid objects (such as a small ball and a huge ball), the cut pieces of either can be reassembled into the other.
 This is often stated informally as "a pea can be chopped up and reassembled into the Sun" and called the "pea and the Sun paradox".

-The theorem is called a paradox because it contradicts basic geometric intuition.
-"Doubling the ball" by dividing it into parts and moving them around by rotations and translations, without any stretching, bending, or adding new points, seems to be impossible, since all these operations ought, intuitively speaking, to preserve the volume.
-The intuition that such operations preserve volumes is not mathematically absurd and it is even included in the formal definition of volumes.
-However, this is not applicable here because in this case it is impossible to define the volumes of the considered subsets.
-Reassembling them reproduces a set that has a volume, which happens to be different from the volume at the start.
+The theorem is a veridical paradox: it contradicts basic geometric intuition, but is not false or self-contradictory.
+"Doubling the ball" by dividing it into parts and moving them around by rotations and translations, without any stretching, bending, or adding new points, seems impossible, since all these operations ought, intuitively speaking, to preserve the volume.
+The intuition that such operations preserve volume is not mathematically absurd and is even included in the formal definition of volume.
+But this is not applicable here because in this case it is impossible to define the volumes of the considered subsets.
+Reassembling them produces a set whose volume is defined, but happens to be different from the volume at the start.

 Unlike most theorems in geometry, the mathematical proof of this result depends on the choice of axioms for set theory in a critical way.
 It can be proven using the axiom of choice, which allows for the construction of non-measurable sets, i.e., collections of points that do not have a volume in the ordinary sense, and whose construction requires an uncountable number of choices.

 It was shown in 2005 that the pieces in the decomposition can be chosen in such a way that they can be moved continuously into place without running into one another.

 As proved independently by Leroy and Simpson, the Banach–Tarski paradox does not violate volumes if one works with locales rather than topological spaces.
-In this abstract setting, it is possible to have subspaces without point but still nonempty.
-The parts of the paradoxical decomposition do intersect a lot in the sense of locales, so much that some of these intersections should be given a positive mass.
+In this abstract setting, it is possible to have subspaces without points but still nonempty.
+The parts of the paradoxical decomposition do intersect in the sense of locales, so much that some of these intersections should be given a positive mass.
 Allowing for this hidden mass to be taken into account, the theory of locales permits all subsets (and even all sublocales) of the Euclidean space to be satisfactorily measured.

 Banach and Tarski publication

-In a paper published in 1924, Stefan Banach and Alfred Tarski gave a construction of such a paradoxical decomposition, based on earlier work by Giuseppe Vitali concerning the unit interval and on the paradoxical decompositions of the sphere by Felix Hausdorff, and discussed a number of related questions concerning decompositions of subsets of Euclidean spaces in various dimensions.
+In a paper published in 1924, Stefan Banach and Alfred Tarski gave a construction of such a paradoxical decomposition, based on earlier work by Giuseppe Vitali concerning the unit interval and on the paradoxical decompositions of the sphere by Felix Hausdorff, and discussed a number of related questions about decompositions of subsets of Euclidean spaces in various dimensions.
 They proved the following more general statement, the strong form of the Banach–Tarski paradox: